jtownson/swakka/readme.md

 ### Imports and implicits

 Before reading further it's worth having a look at the code in the Petstore apps and unit tests.
-There is a V1 example that declares a simple API for posting and getting Pets and a more complex V1 example demonstrates oAuth, api_key security and a wider array of endpoints.
+There is a V1 example that declares a simple API for posting and getting Pets and a more complex V2 example that demonstrates oAuth, api_key security and a wider array of endpoints.

 Once you get a feel for those, here is a checklist of the implicit values (and other key objects) that you need to import or create.

-1. The JsonFormats to convert the OpenApi model classes (to swagger json)
+* The JsonFormats to convert the OpenApi model classes (to swagger json)
 ```scala
 import net.jtownson.swakka.OpenApiJsonProtocol._
 ```
 where N is 1, 2, 3, according to the number of fields in the case class.

-2. For a custom case class, T, the SchemaWriter needed to write T's json schema into the swagger file
+* For a custom case class, T, the SchemaWriter needed to write T's json schema into the swagger file
 ```scala
 import net.jtownson.swakka.jsonschema.SchemaWriter._
 implicit val schemaWriter = schemaWriter(T)
 ```

-3. For custom request body types (for POST and PUT requests), the RouteGen instances to convert case class T to an Akka Directive that will match and extract instances of T from HTTP requests.
+* For custom request body types (for POST and PUT requests), the RouteGen instances to convert case class T to an Akka Directive that will match and extract instances of T from HTTP requests.
 ```scala